New announcement. Learn more

 Individual Pursuit

-The individual pursuit features riders, either solo or in tandem pairs, starting on opposite sides of the track.
-They compete to either catch their opponent or set the fastest time over distances of 3km (12 laps) or 4km (16 laps).
-The top four athletes from qualifying rounds advance to the medal races, with the two fastest battling for gold and silver, while the third- and fourth-fastest race for bronze.
-In the finals, catching and overtaking an opponent secures an automatic win, though riders may continue to chase records or personal bests.
+The top four athletes from qualifying advance to the medal races.
+The two fastest qualifiers race for gold and silver, while the third- and fourth-fastest contest bronze.
+In the finals, catching and overtaking an opponent secures an automatic win, though riders often continue in pursuit of records or personal bests.

-At the Paris 2024 Paralympic Games, New Zealand's Anna Taylor secured a silver medal in the Women's C4 3000m Individual Pursuit, setting a national record in the process, along with Nicole Murray securing Bronze.
+At the Paris 2024 Paralympic Games, New Zealand’s Anna Taylor won a silver medal in the Women’s C4 3000m Individual Pursuit, setting a new national record in the process.
+Nicole Murray also added to the tally, securing bronze in the Women’s C5 Individual Pursuit.

-Unlike time trials or pursuit events, the para scratch race is a mass-start competition where the first rider to cross the finish line wins.
+Unlike time trials or pursuit events, the Para Scratch Race is a mass-start competition where the first rider to cross the finish line wins.
 Riders with similar classifications compete, showcasing speed, endurance, and strategy as they navigate tightly packed groups and prepare for a final sprint.
-Athletes compete on bikes only.

-The elimination race is an event where the last rider to cross the line on designated laps is eliminated until only two remain to sprint for victory.
+The Elimination Race is an event where the last rider to cross the line every two laps is eliminated until only two remain to sprint for victory.
 Riders must combine speed, endurance, and strategy to avoid elimination, often battling for position at the front of the group.

 Para Sprint